alterNERDtive/EDDiscovery-wiki/Profiles.md

 To configure a profile to trigger due to an event, use the drop down with "No Trigger" in the combo box.
 Select one to the triggers.
 EDD has defined a few basic triggers - such as Docked/Undocked.

-You can then configure the look and pop outs for planets, while docked, while in space, etc.
+You can then configure a set of profiles for EDD configuration when on a planet, while docked, while in space, etc.

 The Trigger/Back buttons allow you to configure the trigger conditions manually - this is more complicated.
 You can see from some of the built in triggers how it detects conditions to change profiles on.